mbridak/FieldDayLogger/README.md

 ## Caveats

 This is a simple logger ment for single op, it's not usable for clubs.
 Field Day only has a generic digital mode designator 'DI', which gets exported to the cabrillo file.
-But ADIF and CloudLog needed something else, So I Chose RTTY.
-Feel free to change it to what ever you will use.
-Just search for the two places in the code 'RTTY' is used and Bob's your dads brother.
+But ADIF and CloudLog needed something else, So I Chose FT8.
+Yes Yes, I know.
+FT8 is the spawn of Satan, and is killing Ham Radio...
+Blah Blah Blah...
+But I needed it for the experiment mentioned above.
+Flames will be directed to the /dev/null dept. Feel free to change it to what ever you will use.
+Just search for the two places in the code 'FT8' is used and Bob's your dads brother.

 ## Running the binary